-- Minimum of two (2) years of experience as a licensed psychologist, LCSW, LMFT, or LPCC - Minimum of one (1) year of employment at the training site preferred - Relates to fellows, clinic colleagues, and department managers in a collegial and professional manner that is conducive to a positive learning environment - Respects individual differences among fellows, including cultural or individual diversity issues - Models ethical, professional behavior including recognition of and respect for differences among patients and colleagues - Models commitment to the mission of Kaiser Permanente - Models commitment to the mission and training model of the Post-Master's Fellowship Programs - Maintains agreed upon times for supervision and consultation - Clearly communicates expectations of fellows and gives appropriate and timely feedback regarding their progress - Consults regularly with other professional staff who may have contact with the fellows and provide knowledge about their competencies and general performance - Contacts the site training director when questions or concerns arise regarding fellows' program requirements
+- Minimum of two (2) years of experience as an LCSW, LMFT or LPCC - Minimum of one (1) year of employment at the training site preferred - Member of a professional association (i.e., NASW, CAMFT, AAMFT, ACA) - Relates to fellows, clinic colleagues and department managers in a collegial and professional manner that is conducive to a positive learning environment - Respects individual differences among fellows, including cultural or individual diversity issues - Models ethical, professional behavior including recognition of and respect for differences among patients and colleagues - Models' commitment to the mission of Kaiser Permanente - Models' commitment to the mission and training model of the Post-Master's Fellowship Programs - Maintains agreed upon times for supervision and consultation - Clearly communicates expectations of fellows and gives appropriate and timely feedback regarding their progress - Consults regularly with other professional staff who may have contact with the fellows and provide knowledge about their competencies and general performance - Contacts the training director when questions or concerns arise regarding fellows' program requirements - Attends all program-related meetings and keeps abreast of any changes in the program that may impact the fellows and communicates these in a direct and timely fashion to reduce any inconvenience to the fellows - Follows all outlined grievance policies and due processes if problems arise concerning fellows - Supervisor must be in good standing within their department and must be approved by both the Training Director and departmental management

-- Attends all program-related meetings and keeps abreast of any changes in the fellowship program that may impact the fellows and communicates these in a direct and timely fashion to reduce any inconvenience to the fellows - Follows all outlined grievance policies and due processes if problems arise concerning fellows - Supervisors must be in good standing within their department and must be approved by both the site training director and departmental management
+8.02 Consortium and Site Training Director Qualifications

-8.02 Site Training Director Qualifications
+- Must work a minimum of 32 hours per week and be on site at least 4 days per week - Minimum five (5) years of experience as an LCSW, LMFT or LPPC preferred - Minimum of two (2) years of experience as a primary supervisor preferred - Minimum of one (1) year of employment at the training site preferred

-- Must work a minimum of 32 hours per week - Minimum of five (5) years of experience as an LCSW, LMFT, or LPPC preferred - Minimum of two (2) years of experience as a primary supervisor preferred - Minimum of one (1) year of employment at the training site preferred - Member of a professional association (i.e., NASW, CAMFT, AAMFT, ACA) recommended - Evidence of effective, collaborative working relationships with fellows, training faculty, clinic management teams, and KPNC local and regional administration - Demonstrated abilities in leadership - Commitment to ongoing learning and innovation in mental health treatment - Demonstrated abilities in teaching and scholarship preferred (i.e., publications, presentations, course instruction, workshops, trainee seminars, etc.) - Department managers may advise on site training director appointments; however, the KPNC Director of Mental Health Training conducts the interviews and makes the final selection
+- For Consortium Director only: minimum one (1) year experience as a site training director - Member of a professional association (i.e., NASW, CAMFT, AAMFT, ACA) - Evidence of effective, collaborative working relationships with fellows, training faculty, clinic management teams and KPNC local and regional administration - Demonstrated abilities in leadership - Commitment to ongoing learning and innovation in mental health treatment - Demonstrated abilities in teaching and scholarship preferred (i.e., publications, presentations, course instruction, workshops, trainee seminars, etc.) - Department managers may advise on consortium and site training director appointments; however, the Regional Mental Health Training Director conducts the interviews and makes the final selection.